ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   * Values to avoid for "rs_cnf" in an access token request in some contexts.

+* IANA Considerations:

+  * Added references to IANA registries.

+  * Added updates to recently registered parameters.

-* Fully decouple the "to_rs" parameter from the "from_rs" parameter.
+* Fully decoupled the "to_rs" parameter from the "from_rs" parameter.

 * Editorial fixes and improvements.